-- Only one stream was sent of over IP for delivery to each client! - Multiple renditions were stored only on the (origin) streaming server, and transmissions of such "stacks of streams" to other servers was not even envisioned. - This was all before CDNs and relay networks for streaming!
+- Only one stream was sent of over IP for delivery to each client! - Multiple renditions were stored only on the (origin) streaming server, and transmissions of such "stacks of streams" to other servers was not envisioned. - With early RTP/RTSP distribution networks, the relays carried only single-rate streams.